lubeda/EsphoMaTrix/README.md

 Service **del_screen_n**

-Removes a screen from the display.
+Removes a screen from the display by icon name.

 parameters:
 - ```icon_name``` The name of the icons as in the yaml (see installation)

 Service **_screen_t**

-Queues a screen with an icon and a text.
-Per icon there can only be one text.
-If you need to show e.g. an indoor and an outdoor temperature you have to use different icons (ids)!
-If the screen is still displayed and you change the text for the icon it will start a new lifetime with the new text.
+like above with a special duration.
+E.G. to indicate someones birthday you can use 24*60= 1440 minutes

 parameters:
 - ```icon``` The number of the predefined icons (see installation)